TobeUkairo/Diabetes-prediction/README.md

 slightly imbalanced dataset.

-## Future Directions

-Aim to get more records of patient data in order to make the model more robust.

 ## Recommendations:

-**Feature Selection**: Given the importance of features such as Polydipsia, Polyuria, and Gender, focus on collecting and refining data related to these attributes to enhance the predictive power of the model.
+- **Feature Selection**: Given the importance of features such as Polydipsia, Polyuria, and Gender, focus on collecting and refining data related to these attributes to enhance the predictive power of the model.
-**Model Tuning**: Continue fine-tuning the logistic regression model with different regularization parameters to find the optimal settings for improved performance.
+- **Model Tuning**: Continue fine-tuning the logistic regression model with different regularization parameters to find the optimal settings for improved performance.
-**Data Collection**: Consider gathering additional data points or features that may provide valuable insights into diabetes prediction, thereby enriching the dataset and potentially enhancing model accuracy.
+- **Data Collection**: Consider gathering additional data points or features that may provide valuable insights into diabetes prediction, thereby enriching the dataset and potentially enhancing model accuracy.
-**Validation**: Validate the logistic regression model on external datasets to assess its generalization capability and ensure robustness across different populations or demographics.
+- **Validation**: Validate the logistic regression model on external datasets to assess its generalization capability and ensure robustness across different populations or demographics.
-**Model Deployment**: Once satisfied with the model's performance, deploy it in a production environment to assist healthcare professionals in early diabetes detection and intervention strategies.
+- **Model Deployment**: Once satisfied with the model's performance, deploy it in a production environment to assist healthcare professionals in early diabetes detection and intervention strategies.
 Ensure regular monitoring and updates to adapt to evolving patient data and healthcare trends.